Remember the feeling when you first got your new laptop? No lags, no freezes, no hangs — everything was brand-new and it seems just perfect!

 Microsoft has the built-in Windows Defender which is supposed to keep your laptop from any malicious threats.
 However, it’s not the best security software.
-We find Bitdefender Antivirus Plus and Malwarebytes more superior and they are much easier to use.
+We find Bitdefender Antivirus Plus superior and it is much easier to use.

 There are, of course, plenty of good options available.
 Just keep in mind to update your security software regularly.